MostlyEmre/MostlyEmre/README.md

 ### 📚 Learning Queue (Sorted by priority) ...
 I learn by dabbling.
 So I have to use these frameworks/libraries on a custom project to be able to learn them.
   - React Context API / useReducer
-  - GatsbyJS, GraphQL, Supabase
+  - Regex, ReactStrap, Material UI
-  - Regex, ReactStrap, Material UI, Framer Motion
+  - Supabase
   - Styled Components, NextJS, Jest
   - React Native, Electron
   - 🐍 Python